gboeing/ppd534/syllabus/readme.md

 Learning objectives: we review the basics of Python including variables, loops, conditionals, and functions to control the logic and flow of your code.

 Pre-class prep:
-- Review the readings from module 1
+- *Optional* Review the readings from module 1 again
+- Video lectures "01-coding-bootcamp-1" and "02-coding-bootcamp-2"
-- *Optional* Downey, Think Python, ch.
+- Downey, Think Python, ch.
 1-7.
 [Direct link](https://greenteapress.com/wp/think-python-2e/)

 Activities and assessments:
 - group assignment 1 due the Sunday before class